 Our original greenhouse from the "Little Homestead" property was designed and constructed entirely by Kurt and built in about two months.
 You can click that link to read how we constructed it and which materials we used!
 We are hoping to share some plans in the future to build your own.

 In our first flock, we had 6 chickens.
 They are now being taken care of by the new owners at our "Little Homestead."
-We now have 24 laying hens, 2 roosters, and 8 ducks.
+We now have 55 laying hens, and 1 rooster

 We are currently raising our chickens organically, and we always will.
 We get our chicken feed from a local mill, Professional Proteins, and have found that it works wonders.
 Hardly any waste!
 We also feed them snacks like mealworms, whole scratch grains, food scraps, and our own herbal mixes.
 You can try making our chicken mixes yourself: Nesting Box Mix | Snack Mix